jswny/Fuck-Beme/README.md

 # FuckBeme

-Beme is a terrible app which is a shitty rip off of Snapchat.
+Beme is a terrible app which is essentially a shitty rip off of Snapchat.
 It does everything that Snapchat does, but worse.
-So, I made this Twitter bot to let the world know how much I hate Beme.
+So, I made this Twitter bot to let the world know how much I hate Beme, and it's self-absorbed creator, Casey Neistat.
+Here's to you, Casey.

 ## Components
 - `DETS` for persistent storage